orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/actions-form-runner-email.md

   - All the templates that are for a specific language which doesn't correspond to the current language are filtered out.
   - If the `template` parameter is present, all the templates whose name doesn't match the value of the `template` parameter are filtered out.
   - [\[SINCE Orbeon Forms 2023.1\]](/release-notes/orbeon-forms-2023.1.md) If the "Enable this template only if the following formula evaluates to true" XPath expression is present and evaluates to `false`, the template is filtered out.
-  - [\[SINCE Orbeon Forms 2023.1\]](/release-notes/orbeon-forms-2023.1.md) If more than one template is left and the `match` parameter is set to `first` or absent, then the first template is used, following the order in which they are defined in the form.
+  - [\[SINCE Orbeon Forms 2023.1\]](/release-notes/orbeon-forms-2023.1.md) If more than one template is left and the `match` parameter is set to `first` or absent (the default), then the first template is used, following the order in which they are defined in the form.
 If the `match` parameter is set to `all`, then all remaining templates are used.
   - If no template is left, then no email is sent.

 ## Example